 A suspended sentence is always a conviction under Rhode Island law.
 A person with probation and a suspended sentence attached will not spend any time in prison unless the person violates the conditions of his probation as set forth above.
 The period of the suspended sentence is the most time that a person could spend in prison if the person violates the conditions of the probation or commits a new offense.
 If the person violates the probation, the judge could sentence the person up to the amount of time that is suspended.
 Please note that the person could get additional sentence and or penalties as a result of the new charge.
 It is in the defendant’s best interest to have the period of suspended sentence to be as short as possible.
 The suspended sentence typically is for the same amount of time as the period of probation.

 Please note that if the offense is driving on a suspended license there are special rules that apply that are set forth in the statutes.

 Most prosecutors and judges believe that each sentence should be more severe than the last.
 A person’s first minor offense is likely to lead to only a filing which is the lowest form of penalty in Rhode Island.
 A person usually will only be allowed one filing.

 Could I be incarcerated at the aci or serve time in jail as a result of a misdemeanor charge?

-Please be advised that there are different considerations related to Felony criminal charges which are not adressed in this article including but not limited to deferred sentences.
-Please consult the Rhode Island Public Defender's website for information related to felony charges and for an explanation of a Deferred sentence.
+Please be advised that there are different considerations related to felony criminal charges which are not addressed in this article including but not limited to deferred sentences.
+Please consult the Rhode Island Public Defender’s website for information related to felony charges and for an explanation of a Deferred sentence.

-It is important that this criminal law article be used for informational purposes only and not as a substitute for seeking legal advice from a Rhode Island lawyer.
+It is important that this criminal law article about the RI judiciary may be used for informational purposes only and not as a substitute for seeking legal advice from a Rhode Island criminal lawyer.